Home > Saving and investing your money > Helping your teen afford university

 Will it be enough?

-This leads to a worry that bright, capable young students will not achieve their potential whilst at university.
 Perhaps this is the reason that the number of applicants to higher education has fallen in recent years.
 Should we be worried?
-Not necessarily - but it is important to be prepared.
+Not necessarily - but it's important to understand the costs and to be prepared.

 You may also be interested in: